Ferrite Core Application - Induction Heating

 Ferrite cores are cores made of ceramic compounds.
 They are not permanent magnets but carry magnetism when placed in a magnetic field.
 In the field's absence, they tend to lose magnetism, which makes them ideal to be used as transformers.
 They come in many shapes and sizes.
 One can choose between the options according to the application.

 Let’s go over how ferrite cores aid the induction heating process.

 Ferrite cores have low impedance.
-This means that it lets electrical signals flow more easily through it, helping with the healing process.
+This means that it lets electrical signals flow more easily through it, helping with the heating process.